dessn/dessn-dbscripts/README.md

 get-des-obsinfo --infile positions.txt -o output.txt  # Read positions from file get-des-obsinfo -c -o output.txt       # Cache DB query results in local file
 ```

+## get-cand-imageinfo

+Given a candidate's SNID, retrieve information about which images in the
+database overlap its position.
+The information is sufficient to
+determine the path of the images so that they can be downloaded from
+NCSA.